Hong Kong: First security law defendant stands trial without jury | DW | 23.06.2021

 Tong Ying-kit, the first person to be arrested under the national security law, has pleaded not guilty of inciting secessionism.
-He is facing a panel of judges rather than a jury.
+Meanwhile, there has been another arrest at pro-democracy newspaper Apple Daily.

 Tong Yong-kit was arrested over a year ago and was the first person detained under the national security law